Azerbaijan Sweets

-Most traditional Azerbaijani sweets are most popular for events and festivals, whereas fresh fruits are served as a sweet course after a meal at home.
+Most traditional Azerbaijan sweets are most popular for events and festivals, whereas fresh fruits are served as a sweet course after a meal at home.
 Many Azerbaijani desserts feature natural ingredients, like honey, nuts, and fresh dough, to make intense flavors without overloading on sweetness.
-Like many other dishes in Azerbaijani cuisine, desserts can vary from region to region, with some regions specializing in certain desserts.
+Like many other dishes in Azerbaijan cuisine, desserts can vary from region to region, with some regions specializing in certain desserts.

 Pakhlava